Carlo-francoism: Mechanisms of recruitment

-Some authors lambasted carlo-francoists as traitors pure and simple.
+Josep Carles Clemente lambasted carlo-francoists as traitors pure and simple.
 In such case they were usually presented as people who betrayed Traditionalism for the sake of their own, personal interest, which either took shape of political power or translated into wealth and material gain.
 Other scholars agree that numerous individuals have probably joined due to opportunism and careerism; they concluded that active engagement in Francoist structures would improve their personal lot, and that non-participation would harm their position.
 However, there were also numerous political mechanisms responsible for Carlist access.

 In the late 1930s and early 1940s many individuals joined because of bewilderment or disorientation.
 Some believed that Carlist leadership willingly entered the unification path.
 Some concluded that with death of Alfonso Carlos and new polarization caused by the Civil War, Carlism was to melt down in a new political amalgam, possibly embodied in the emerging Francoist state.
 Some viewed the regime as a temporary framework, needed for duration of the war only and to be dismantled afterwards.
 Some believed that Carlism might maintain its political identity within the Francoist structures, and some thought that it could even dominate the regime and sideline competitive factions.

 In the mid-1940s within Carlism emerged a current named Carloctavismo, centred around a new claimant to the throne; it is not agreed whether he was an independent political agent or a figurehead, manipulated by Franco.
 Carloctavistas placed all their bets on the regime, either with the intention to outsmart the dictator or in genuine hope of a monarchist-Francoist merger; in some regions of Spain they formed a large fraction of Traditionalists and might have even outnumbered the mainstream Javieristas.
 With unexpected death of the pretender in 1953, the current gradually dried out, though some of its representatives were active until the late 1960s.